microsoft/pyright/README.md

 ## Community
 Do you have questions about Pyright or Python type annotations in general?
-Post your questions in this [gitter channel](https://gitter.im/microsoft-pyright/community).
+Post your questions in [the discussion section](https://github.com/microsoft/pyright/discussions).

 ## FAQ